 Another option is to seek out a butcher or grocery store meat department to see if they are able to sell you excess chicken bones.
-They should be available to be had for cheap, as they would likely just throw them out.
+You can usually find a good supply of frozen chicken carcass.
 I enjoy building a good relationship with my butcher as it is beneficial for both parties.

 How to Cool, Store and Freeze Chicken Stock

-Before you get too excited and begin venturing into making your first chicken stock, it is important to understand the logistics of cooling, storing, and freezing the chicken stock.
+Before you get too excited and begin venturing into making your first chicken stock, it is important to understand the logistics of cooling, storing, and freezing it.

 Cooling Chicken Stock